kamranahmedse/developer-roadmap/src/data/roadmaps/deeplearning/content/trustregionpolicyoptimization _resource .md

 # TRUST REGION POLICY OPTIMIZATION RESOURCE
 ## ABOUT TRPO:
 Trust Region Policy Optimization, or TRPO, is a policy gradient method in reinforcement learning that avoids parameter updates that change the policy too much with a KL divergence constraint on the size of the policy update at each iteration.
+TRPO alternates between sampling data through environmental interaction and updating the policy parameters by solving a constrained optimization problem.Trust Region Policy Optimization, or TRPO, is a policy gradient method in reinforcement learning that avoids parameter updates that change the policy too much with a KL divergence constraint on the size of the policy update at each iteration.

 ## Visit the following resources to learn more: